Preoperative Radiosurgery for the Treatment of High Grade Glioma, NeoGlioma Trial

 I. Evaluation of the tumor repair pathways triggered by radiation, tumor vascular changes, tumor microenvironment immune profiling, cell cultures, and the creation of orthotopic xenograft models for future study.

-COHORT A: Patients undergo magnetic resonance imaging (MRI)-guided stereotactic biopsy.
-Patients then undergo radiosurgery over 1 fraction.
-Within 14 days, patients undergo surgery.
-Within 4-6 weeks, patients then receive standard of care radiation therapy over 30 fraction and temozolomide daily with or without tumor treating fields (TTF) at the discretion of the treating neuro-oncologist.
+Patients undergo magnetic resonance imaging (MRI)-guided stereotactic biopsy.
+Within 14 days of registration, patients undergo either standard of care surgery or radiosurgery in 1 fraction.
+Within 14 days, patients who underwent radiosurgery then undergo surgery.
+Within 4-6 weeks, all patients then receive standard of care radiation therapy over 30 fraction and temozolomide daily with or without tumor treating fields (TTF) at the discretion of the treating neuro-oncologist.
+Additionally, patients undergo MRI and blood sample collection and optional biopsy throughout the study.

 Study Type